rui-han-crh/quine-mccluskey-minimizer/README.md

 Quine-McCluskey is then applied on this set of minterms, iteratively regrouping them again until all prime implicants are recovered.

-Finding essential prime implicants over a set of prime implicants reduces to a set cover problem, which reduces to a vertex cover problem.
+Finding essential prime implicants over a set of prime implicants is a set cover problem.
 We may use linear programming by applying the [Simplex Method](https://en.wikipedia.org/wiki/Simplex_algorithm) over a set of linear constraints, such that it represents our problem domain.
 The specific method is **0-1 Integer Linear Programming via Simplex Big-M method**.

 The specifics of the Simplex Algorithm will be omitted from this brief, but I will illustrate how we may set up the objective function and constraint equations to begin solving for the solution.